Znull-1220/SocialAlign/README.md

 # SocialAlign

-This repo is the implementation of "SocialAlign: A Unified Framework for Micro- and Macro-Level Public Response Prediction"
+This repo is the implementation of "From Individuals to Crowds: Dual-Level Public Response Prediction in Social Media"

 ## Overview
 *SocialAlign* is the first unified framework designed to predicts real-world responses